callemall/tea-sql-challenge/README.md

 ## Challenge 2

 What is the fastest growing customer category in Q1 2016 (compared to same quarter sales in the previous year)?
-What is the growth rate? **Please include your SQL query when submitting.**
+What is the growth rate?

 ## Challenge 3

 Write a query to return the list of suppliers that WWI has purchased from, along with # of invoices paid, # of invoices still outstanding, and average invoice amount.

 ## Challenge 4
 Using "unit price" and "recommended retail price", which item in the warehouse has the lowest gross profit amount?
 Which item has the highest?
-What is the **median** gross profit across all items in the warehouse? **Please include your SQL query when submitting.**
+What is the **median** gross profit across all items in the warehouse?

 ## Submission